nolte/gh-plumbing/docs/probot.md

 #### Labelling

-For Handle PR and Issue Labels we use [boring-cyborg](https://probot.github.io/apps/boring-cyborg/) for setting labels by Existing roles, like changes at `./docs` allways get the Label `documentations`.
+For Handle PR and Issue Labels we use [boring-cyborg](https://probot.github.io/apps/boring-cyborg/) for setting labels by Existing roles, like changes at `./docs` always get the Label `documentations`.

 ##### Usage